Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

           >> DownloadPsychtoolbox('/home/foo/toolbox')

-However, Octave mex files from this download will only work out of the box with Octave 3.8 on a fairly recent distribution like Ubuntu 14.04-LTS.
+However, Octave mex files from this download will only work out of the box with Octave 3.8 or 4.0 on a fairly recent distribution like Ubuntu 14.04-LTS or better Ubuntu 16.04-LTS.
 All required dependencies like GStreamer-1, libdc, etc. need to be manually installed in this case.
 Go for the NeuroDebian installation instead if you are on Debian or Ubuntu flavors.

 [Additional tips][using-on-linux] for installing and using Psychtoolbox on Linux.